-Placenta previa occurs in 1 of 200 deliveries.
-As many as 15% of pregnant women have placenta previa during the 2nd trimester.
+Placenta previa occurs in about 1 of 250 deliveries.
+During the 2nd trimester, as many as 2% of pregnant women have placenta previa.
 Placenta previa may be visible on ultrasonography.
 However, it resolves on its own in more than 90% of women before they deliver.
 If it does not resolve, the placenta may detach from the uterus, depriving the baby of its blood supply.
 Passage of the baby through the birth canal can also tear the placenta, causing severe bleeding.

 Placenta previa can cause painless bleeding from the vagina that suddenly begins late in pregnancy.
 The blood may be bright red.
 Bleeding may become profuse, endangering the life of the woman and the fetus.